 So what, specifically, is this good news from God?
 Jesus, God’s son, died and rose from the dead, and he did it for you!
 Jesus actually lived for 33 years here on planet earth.
 Jesus actually died; that’s one of history’s most well-established facts.
 His death secured forgiveness of our sins.
 Jesus was actually raised from the dead by God; that’s an historical fact, too.
 His resurrection made us completely righteous and sin-free—from God’s eternal perspective and vantage point.

 Jesus accomplished all this for us while we were still sinners.
-In fact, this full and complete salvation was planned even before God created the world.
+In fact, this full and complete salvation was God’s purpose for us even before God created the world.
 God has no backup plans.
 There is no “Plan B.” There is just the one plan—worked out by God before the world was created, and accomplished by Jesus 2,000 years ago.
-The sin of Adam and Eve did not take God by surprise, causing him to have to scramble around and wrack his brain to come up with some alternate plan of salvation.
+The sin of Adam and Eve did not take God by surprise, causing him to have to scramble around and wrack his brain to come up with some alternate means of salvation.

 You may have been informed that billions of people are going to spend eternity in “hell” because they are not saved in this life.
 Nothing could be further from the truth.
 The Bible does not teach that.
 Period!
 That would mean God is a failure—either unable to save those he wants to save, or unwilling to save all he could have saved.
 That’s not good news.
 That’s bad news.
 That’s not what the Bible—properly understood—teaches.

 “Hell,” as most people have learned to envision it in our day and age, is medieval, dark ages fiction foisted on people to keep them in line in an attempt to “scare the hell out of them.”
-Oh, don’t misunderstand me: there is a state of being called hell, but it serves an entirely different purpose than what you’ve been taught.
+Oh, don’t misunderstand me: there is a state of being called “hell” (actually a “lake of fire and brimstone”), but it serves an entirely different purpose than what you’ve been taught.
 It’s a “place” of fiery burning, painful cleansing, purging, correction, and discipline, not a never-ending place of punishment for sin.
-Such hell-fires will not burn forever, but only until the end of the long eons of time when the fires will die out for lack of “fuel,” when the last person subjected to them finally yields to their cleansing and confesses Jesus Christ as Lord to the glory of God the Father!
+Such hell-fires will not burn forever, but only until the end of the long eons of time when the fires will die out for lack of “fuel,” when the last person subjected to them finally yields to their cleansing and confesses Jesus as Lord to the glory of God the Father!

 At this very moment—in some way known only to you and God—He is drawing you to Himself; He has been doing so all along, He is doing so now, and He will continue to do so as long as it takes for you to give up your pride and yield your stubborn will to receive his full and complete, gracious, free salvation.